Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 - SQL Server [!badge 2017+]

 !!!
 Recommendation
-2FAuth is a very light application with minimal needs and no concurrent connection so __SQLite__ is probably the best choice.
+2FAuth is a very light application with minimal needs and no concurrent connections, so __SQLite__ is probably the best choice.
 !!!

 ### Composer

 You need __Composer__ to install all PHP dependencies of 2FAuth.
-As the installation process of Composer may change depending on your operating system, please follow the instructions provided on the offical website:
+As the installation process of Composer may change depending on your operating system, please follow the instructions provided on the official website:

 [!ref icon="package-dependents" target="blank" text="Install Composer"](https://getcomposer.org/doc/00-intro.md)

-You can test your installation by running `php composer.phar -v` in a terminal (or just `composer -v` if composer has been install in a directory that is part of your system PATH)
+You can test your installation by running `php composer.phar -v` in a terminal (or just `composer -v` if composer has been installed in a directory that is part of your system PATH)

 ## Server configuration